Engineering Construction Industry Training Board

 Governance and Leadership

 Board Structure: Industry representatives and independent members, with majority from levy-paying employers.
-New 2024 board members include Mark Riley (Phillips 66), Helen Higgs (EDF Energy), and Andrew Colquhoun (Altrad).
+Board members appointed November 2023 include Mark Riley (Phillips 66), Helen Higgs (EDF Energy), and Andrew Colquhoun (Altrad).

 How to Apply